The Best Neo-noir Movies (Every Film Student Must Watch!)

 Sin City (2005)

-Directed by Robert Rodriguez and Frank Miller, Sin City stands out for its visual style that starkly mimics the graphic novels from which it was adapted.
+Directed by Robert Rodriguez and Frank Miller, Sin City stands out for its visual style, which mimics the graphic novels from which it was adapted.

-This film is essential for understanding the visual potential of neo-noir cinema – especially comic book adaptions.
-Another honorable mention here is The Spirit (2008) and of course, Sin City 2: A Dame to Kill For (2014).
+This film is essential for understanding the visual potential of neo-noir cinema, particularly in the context of comic book adaptations (see also remediation).
+Another honorable mention here is The Spirit (2008) and, of course, Sin City 2: A Dame to Kill For (2014).

 No Country for Old Men (2007)